-The world of medical education has evolved rapidly in the face of the COVID-19 pandemic, and one significant change has been the shift to virtual residency interviews.
-For medical students preparing for this critical phase in their career, the virtual interview process can be daunting, but with the right approach and preparation, you can shine just as brightly as you would in an in-person interview.Â
+The world of medical education has evolved rapidly following the COVID-19 pandemic, and one significant change has been the shift to virtual residency interviews.
+For medical students preparing for this critical phase in their career, the virtual interview process can be daunting, but with the right approach and preparation, you can shine just as brightly as you would in an in-person interview.

-Find more about the continued guidance to utilize virtual interviews and 10 essential tips to help you succeed during The Match 2025 below.
+Find more about the continued guidance to utilize virtual interviews and 10 essential tips to help you succeed during Match 2025 below.

 Why Virtual Interviews Are Here To Stay